krvivi28/cn_test_codes/lecture-6/topic-1/solution/problemStatement.md

         1. Render the "createBlog.ejs" view, displaying the blog creation form to the user.
         2. Ensure that the rendered view includes necessary form elements (title, description, and image URL inputs).

-    Implement a GET route ("/createblog") in the application's routing mechanism.
+    Implement a GET route ("/createblog") in the "index.js" file, which serves as the main entry point of the application.
 This route should:
-        1.Utilize the "renderBlogForm" function to render the blog creation form view.
+        1. Utilize the "renderBlogForm" function from the "blog.controller.js" file to render the blog creation form view.

 ## Note

 Your implementation should follow the Node.js MVC pattern, ensuring a clear separation of concerns among models, views, and controllers.
 Additionally, it should leverage the EJS templating engine to render the necessary views.

 Please note that you are only responsible for implementing the changes specified above and should work within the existing codebase.

-## output